itsbuddyduke/itsbuddyduke/README.md

 - 👋 Hi, I’m @itsbuddyduke
 - 👀 I’m interested in the arts.
 Im learning how to produce and DJ.
 Im a live looping artist.
-Ive been doing it for a while now but my consistency is spread out by a few months.
+Ive been doing it for a while now but my consistency is spread out by a few months then i stop.
 - 🌱 I’m currently learning xcode to be able to make an app.